attonizee/web/README.md

 - made home page
 ## Food For Office
 >Started my second flask app.
 It would be service of delivering food to offices.
+>Finished user registration form with validation and feedback for user.
+Next step authorization and authentication.

 **Technologies**